 Interstate 495 Delaware

 Named the Vietnam Veterans Memorial Highway, Interstate 495 forms an eastern bypass of Wilmington.
-The six lane freeway also serves freight traffic to the Port of Wilmington and industrial areas in east Wilmington and Edgemoor.
-Commuter interests to Wilmington use I-495 as well from I-95 into south Wilmington and between 12th Street and Claymont.
+The six lane freeway also serves freight traffic to the Port of Wilmington and industrial areas at Cherry Island and the 11th Street Bridge community in Wilmington and Edgemoor.
+I-495 also serves commuter interests from I-95 into south Wilmington and between 12th Street and Claymont.
 Implemented in 2004, variable speed limits are used along the route.

-Opened to traffic in 1978, Interstate 495 was renumbered as the mainline for Interstate 95 in 1979 while the former route through Wilmington was changed to I-895.
+Opened to traffic in 1978, Interstate 495 was renumbered as the mainline for I-95 in 1979 while the former route through Wilmington was changed to I-895.
 This designation switch coincided with major reconstruction along the Wilmington Viaduct and Adams-Jackson Freeway sections of I-95.
-AASHTO approved the renumbering of I-495 to I-95 on June 26, 1979 and the renumbering back to I-495 on November 14, 1980.
+The American Association of State Highway and Transportation Officials (AASHTO) approved the renumbering of I-495 to I-95 on June 26, 1979 and the renumbering back to I-495 on November 14, 1980.

 Premature cracking, due to incompatible types of cement and stone used in the mid-1970s, was discovered in the concrete surface of Interstate 495.
 This resulted in a federally subsidized $15.5-million repair contract awarded to Cherry Hill Construction Co.
 Work began in early April 1992 along a 6.4-mile stretch of northbound lanes between the Edgemoor interchange and I-95 at the Pennsylvania state line.
 Contractor delays, ranging from equipment problems, bad weather and other issues, arose and pushed back the shift of work to the southbound lanes from July 1992 to October 10, 1992, while a single lane of traffic operated in each direction.
 Work was to wrap up by early November 1992, but instead continued through 1993, with all three southbound lanes reopened May 22, 1993.
 A $5,000-per-day penalty was accessed to the contractor beyond the original completion date.1,2,3